Lawrence Alma-Tadema: Move to Belgium

+As the artist's contemporary biographer Percy Cross Standing noted of Lawrence Alma-Tadema's early paintings of Egyptian subjects in particular, “So careful at all times about detail, he took extraordinary care in the preparation of his preliminary sketches for these pictures.”
+When asked why he had chosen to paint Egyptian themes, Alma-Tadema said: “Where else should I have begun as soon as I had become acquainted with the life of the ancients?
+The first thing a child learns of ancient history is about the court of Pharaoh; and if we go back to the source of art and science, must we not return to Egypt?”

+Several of his early Egyptian paintings contain precise depictions of objects and settings, which reflect the artist's close study of an important reference book of his era: Sir John Gardner Wilkinson's “The Manners and Customs of Ancient Egyptians”, published in 1837.
 Alma-Tadema left Taeye's studio in November 1858 returning to Leeuwarden before settling in Antwerp, where he began working with the painter Baron Jan August Hendrik Leys, whose studio was one of the most highly regarded in Belgium.
 Under his guidance Alma-Tadema painted his first major work: The Education of the children of Clovis (1861).
 This painting created a sensation among critics and artists when it was exhibited that year at the Artistic Congress in Antwerp.
 It is said to have laid the foundation of his fame and reputation.
 Alma-Tadema related that although Leys thought the completed painting better than he had expected, he was critical of the treatment of marble, which he compared to cheese.
 He collaborated with Hendrik Leys on the series of wall paintings in the Leys Hall on the second floor of Antwerp City Hall, which depict significant moments in the history of The Netherlands.

 Alma-Tadema took this criticism very seriously, and it led him to improve his technique and to become the world's foremost painter of marble and variegated granite.
 Despite any reproaches from his master, The Education of the Children of Clovis was well received by critics and artists alike and was eventually purchased and subsequently given to King Leopold of Belgium.

-In 1860 he befriended the Anglo-Dutch Dommersen family of artists in Utrecht In 1862 he made pencil drawings of Mrs. Cornelia Dommershuizen and one of her sons Thomas Hendrik, whose brothers were the painters Pieter Cornelis Dommersen and Cornelis Christiaan Dommersen.
+In 1860 he befriended the Anglo-Dutch Dommersen family of artists in Utrecht.

 Early works

-Merovingian themes were the painter's favourite subject up to the mid-1860s.
+Merovingian subjects were the painter's favourites up to the mid-1860s.
 However Merovingian subjects did not have a wide international appeal, so he switched to themes of life in ancient Egypt, which were more popular.
-In 1862 Alma-Tadema left Leys's studio and started his own career, establishing himself as a significant classical-subject European artist.
+In 1862 Alma-Tadema left Leys's studio and started his own career, establishing himself as a significant classical-subject artist.